metteec2/luna_charles_api_p1/README.md

 Below is described each endpoint of the API, what HTTP request methods are allowed on it, and what their request/response bodies will look like.

-Unless otherwise stated, each method requires an authorization token.
+Unless otherwise stated, each method requires an authorization token provided in a header called "Authorization".

 ### /authstudent